 To confirm registration, all charges for tuition and fees are due in full upon published deadlines for the relevant program and term.
 If registration is completed after the normal payment deadline, tuition and fees are due immediately upon registration.
 Payment may be made either online, by mail or in person at the Accounting Office.
-2010-2011 Catalog Page 47 www.concordia.edu

 Additional charges for special course fees, insurance, etc., may be assessed after registration and are due when charged to the student account.